aruna-rov/Aruna/readme.md

 This section describes the modules of the library.

-## blinky

-this is more of a test library, The one thing it does is blink a led on the device.

 ## comm

 This library is responsable for all communication.
 The library is quite extensive.
 Diffrent physical layer could be applied using the `Link`.virtual class to allow for diffrent physical implementations